svairagade/raft/README.md

 #Repliaction using Raft Consensus Algorithm

 #Objective
-To implement data replication in a cluster using raft distributed consensus algorithm along with graphical visualization of cluster node states and data replication mechanism across all the cluster nodes.
+To implement data replication in a cluster using raft distributed consensus algorithm along with graphical visualization of cluster node states.

 #How to
 1. Start the RabbitMQ service